PET Scans – The Procedure, Risks, Indications and More

 You will be injected with the tracer and will be asked to wait for nearly an hour for the tracer to get absorbed and distributed in the body.

 To improve the diagnostic quality of the final image, a PET scan is usually combined with a CT or MRI.
-PET/CT usually takes around 30 minutes and PET/MRI usually takes around 45 minutes to be completed.
+PET/CT usually takes around 30 minutes, and PET/MRI usually takes around 45 minutes to complete.
 You will have to stay still during the entire procedure.

 If you have claustrophobia, inform your doctor in advance.
 You can keep your eyes closed or listen to music to overcome the claustrophobia.
-In case your condition is severe, your doctor may prescribe mild sedatives to help you relax.
+If your condition is severe, the doctor may prescribe mild sedatives to help you relax.

-Following the procedure, you will be discharged from the scan room and will be advised to drink plenty of water to flush out the tracer from the body.
+Following the procedure, you will be discharged from the scan room and advised to drink plenty of water to flush out the tracer from the body.

 Your radiology specialist will issue a report after studying the computer-generated images carefully.